Refunds

 BENEFITS TO SETTING UP DIRECT DEPOSIT WITH FLYWIRE

-• Efficient Bundling Options - You no longer need to create a different account with a third party to set up Direct Deposit.
+• Efficient Bundling Options - You don't need to create a different account with a third party to set up Direct Deposit.
 You can use your NetID and password to log in to the same bill payment suite where you submit your online payments.

-• eRefunds Tab - This new feature, which displays in your dashboard, enables you to sign up for eRefunds and stay updated about all refund transactions.
+• eRefunds Tab - This feature, which displays in your dashboard, lets you sign up for eRefunds and stay updated about all refund transactions.

-• Powered by Flywire - With Flywire streamlining the refund process, your financial aid credit balance will be delivered timely and accurately.
+• Powered by Flywire - With Flywire streamlining the refund process, your financial aid credit balance is delivered timely and accurately.

-Several types of refunds generate from your student account.
+Several types of refunds are generated from your student account.

 Examples of financial aid refunds are: